palaklive/grapesjs-web-builder/README.md

    - Adjust spacing, fonts, borders, and more
    - Add custom selectors and CSS states (hover, active)

-### Preview & Export
+### Code Editor & Export

-7. **Preview HTML**: Click the "Preview HTML" button to:
+7. **Toggle Between Views**: Click the "Code" / "Canvas" button to switch between:
+   - **Canvas View**: Visual drag-and-drop editor for building templates
+   - **Code View**: Live HTML editor with prettified code

+8. **Edit in Code View**:
-   - View complete HTML code with inline styles
+   - View automatically formatted, beautified HTML code
+   - Edit the code directly in the editor
+   - Watch the canvas update automatically as you type
-   - Copy to clipboard with one click
+   - Copy code to clipboard with one click

-   - See confirmation when copied successfully
+9. **Bidirectional Sync**:
+   - Changes in Canvas automatically update the Code view
+   - Code edits stream back to the Canvas in real time
+   - Code is always prettified for better readability

-8. **Clear Canvas**: Use the "Clear" button to start over (includes confirmation prompt)
+10. **Clear Canvas**: Use the "Clear" button to start over (includes confirmation prompt)

 ## ⚙️ Customization